-According to the TRN article, everyone wants a piece of the moon pie.
-First, The United States Department of Defense launched three rockets on a “hush-hush” mission to investigate this craft, and the National Aeronautics and Space Administration (NASA) has been tracking the approach of this object for about two years now.
+According to the TRN article, everyone wants a piece of the Moon pie.
+First, the United States Department of Defense (DoD) launched three rockets on a “hush-hush” mission to investigate this craft, and the National Aeronautics and Space Administration (NASA) has been tracking the approach of this object for about two years now.

 Clearly, the stage is set and first contact is imminent.
 Unfortunately, all is not as it seems.

 According to TRN, the approaching spacecraft (there were two of them) disappeared around the orbit of Mars and one of the objects was later discovered on the Lunar surface.
-Pictures of the object taken by the Lunar Reconnaissance Orbiter were released to the public (as they usually are) and uploaded to every alien-enthusiast’s favorite tool – GoogleName (in this case, GoogleMoon).
+Pictures of the object taken by the Lunar Reconnaissance Orbiter were released to the public (as they usually are) and uploaded to every alien-enthusiast’s favorite tool: GoogleName (in this case, GoogleMoon).

-As AstroBob so eloquently put it, this is yet another phony spaceship that has landed on the far side of the moon (this is actually scarily similar to a scenario we invented for Halloween – but I’m sure that’s just a fun coincidence).
+As AstroBob so eloquently put it, this is yet another phony spaceship that has landed on the far side of the Moon (this is actually scarily similar to a scenario we invented for Halloween, but I’m sure that’s just a fun coincidence).
 The spaceships can supposedly be seen at 22°42’38.46″N and 142°34’44.52″E.

-Depending on the lunar topography, there could be mountainous formations inside the crater, as the sun was setting/rising on this portion of the lunar surface, the tops of the mountains could have been lit causing a fantastic sight.
+Depending on the lunar topography, mountainous formations could be inside the crater, and as the Sun was setting/rising on this portion of the lunar surface, the tops of the mountains could have been lit, causing a fantastic sight.
 Along the same train of thought, it’s possible that the shape is created simply as an artifact of the camera and is just a figment of the satellite’s imagination.

 In the end, all roads lead back to the same common condition: pareidolia.
-Pareidolia is basically the failing of the human brain to see faces, shapes, animals, or pretty much any meaningful pattern, in random or meaningless data.
-This is where phenomenon like the face on mars or the man in the moon comes in (or, simply sitting back on a summer’s day to see the shapes in the clouds).
+Pareidolia is basically the ability of the human brain to see faces, shapes, animals, or pretty much any meaningful pattern, in random or meaningless data.
+This is where phenomenon like the face on Mars or the man in the Moon comes in (or, simply sitting back on a summer’s day to see the shapes in the clouds).

 Specifically, this seems to be a case of a combination of bad pixels and somebody being too happy with the zoom key.
 It turns out that the triangle shape is actually a group of transparent pixels that were corrupt.
-Adjusting the contrast/sunlight over the lunar surface changes the background/backdrop of the picture (making it lighter or darker) and that change bleeds through this transparency.
-If you zoomed out, you’ll see the same type of artifact appearing all over the lunar surface.
+Adjusting the contrast/sunlight over the lunar surface changes the background/backdrop of the picture (making it lighter or darker), and that change bleeds through this transparency.
+If you zoom out, you’ll see the same type of artifact appearing all over the lunar surface.

 The story references NASA/DoD/NSA “officials” — basically, you take the acronym of some government agency and add “official” to the end — in a classic “connect the dots” conspiracy theorist approach to quoting sources.
-Personally, my favorite is the extensive testimony provided by “Dr. Norton” who gives his testimony under that assumed name to “protect his identity.”
+Personally, my favorite is the extensive testimony provided by “Dr. Norton,” who gives this testimony under that assumed name to “protect his identity.”

-As a side note, something that particularly bugged me was TRN’s complete lack of citing outside sources – even for the little easy things.
-When they cite a “consultant from NASA’s Meteoroid Environment Office” they don’t link to any data or even any testimony — they link to the MEO homepage.
+As a side note, something that particularly bugged me was TRN’s complete lack of citing outside sources, even for the little easy things.
+When they cite a “consultant from NASA’s Meteoroid Environment Office,” they don’t link to any data or even any testimony — they link to the MEO homepage.
 The same for the LRO, LADEE, and a few observatories they named.

-Finally, in case you were wondering, we have recent pictures of the landing spot chosen by the alien spacecraft – only, it shown the crater fully lit by the sun.
+Finally, in case you were wondering, the above is a recent picture of the landing spot chosen by the alien spacecraft, only it shows the crater fully lit by the Sun.
 (Can you see the aliens now?)
 As cool as it might be, it appears as if aliens have not landed on the far side of the Moon.
 Alas.